Aarhus University Seal

 Climate processes and feedbacks

-This pillar will focus on the fundamental understanding of the processes, forcings and feedbacks in the climate system that set the magnitude, patterns, and timescales of climate change and variability.
+This pillar focuses on the fundamental understanding of the processes, forcings, and feedbacks in the climate system that set the magnitude, patterns, and timescales of climate change and variability.
 Both forcing of natural and anthropogenic origin will be considered at global, regional, and local scales.
+This pillar also addresses the possible impacts and the associated risks that climate change imposes on marine and terrestrial natural systems, contributing to an understanding and appreciation of how climate change affects ecosystems and biodiversity.

 The research is based on physical, chemical, geological, and biological processes important for climate change.
-We use field measurements and sample collection, laboratory analyses and experiments, monitoring incl. satellite data, climate models and atmospheric chemistry transport modelling of short-lived climate forcers.
+We use field measurements and sample collection, laboratory analyses and experiments, monitoring including satellite data, climate models, and atmospheric chemistry transport modeling of short-lived climate forcers.

-Study areas include the North Atlantic and Arctic regions, with special focus on the Greenland, Faeroe Islands, and Denmark.
+Study areas include the North Atlantic and Arctic regions, with special focus on Greenland, the Faroe Islands, and Denmark.

 Research themes include: